-Carbon dioxide ("CO2") is a by-product of the development and extraction of hydrocarbons including natural gas used as a feedstock in methanol production.
-CO2 is also a by-product of the methanol production process.
+Carbon dioxide ("CO2") is a byproduct of the development and extraction of hydrocarbons, including natural gas used as a feedstock in methanol production.
+Carbon dioxide is also a by-product of the methanol production process.
 The amount of CO2 generated by the methanol production process depends on the production technology, plant age, feedstock, operating rate of the plant and any export of the by-product hydrogen.
+Carbon dioxide emissions are also generated when fuel is consumed during the global transport of methanol.
+The GHG Protocol Corporate Standard classifies a company's GHG emissions into three 'scopes'.
+Scope 1 emissions are direct emissions from owned or controlled sources.
+Scope 2 emissions are indirect emissions from the generation of purchased energy.
+Scope 3 emissions are all indirect emissions (not included in Scope 2) that occur in the value chain, including both upstream and downstream emissions.

-CO2 emissions are also generated from our marine operations when fuel is consumed during the global transport of methanol.
-We monitor and manage our CO2 emissions intensity, defined as the quantity of CO2 released per unit of production or transported tonne, relating to both methanol production and marine operations.
-Our CO2 emissions intensity has decreased over time due to newer technology and higher efficiency at our plants and in our vessel fleet.
-Plant efficiency, and thus CO2 emissions, is highly dependent on the design of the methanol plant and availability of natural gas among other factors, and accordingly the CO2 emission figure may vary from year to year depending on the mix of production assets and vessels in operation.
+We monitor and manage our CO_2 emissions intensity for Scope 1 and Scope 2 emissions, defined as the quantity of CO_2 released per unit of production or transported tonne, relating to both methanol production and our Methanex owned marine operations.
+Plant efficiency, and thus CO_2 emissions, is highly dependent on the design of the methanol plant, plant reliability and availability of natural gas among other factors, and accordingly CO_2 emissions may vary from year to year depending on the mix of production assets and vessels in operation.

-As a result, under the Paris Agreement within the United Nations Framework Convention on Climate Change, many of the countries we operate in have agreed to put forth substantial efforts and commitments to reduce greenhouse gas ("GHG") emissions, and/or impose carbon taxes.
+Under the Paris Agreement within the United Nations Framework Convention on Climate Change, many of the countries we operate in have agreed to put forth substantial efforts and commitments to reduce GHG emissions, and/or impose carbon taxes.
 We are currently subject to GHG regulations in New Zealand, Canada and Chile, while our production in the United States, Trinidad and Egypt is currently not subject to such regulations.
 These regulations result in additional costs to produce methanol.
-Many of our competitors produce methanol in countries with no imposed GHG regulations or carbon taxes, as such, further increases in regulations or carbon taxes in the countries in which we operate may negatively impact our competitive position within the methanol industry.
+Many of our competitors produce methanol in countries with no imposed GHG regulations or carbon taxes and as such, further increases in regulations or carbon taxes in the countries in which we operate may negatively impact our competitive position within the methanol industry.

-There are ongoing reviews and potential changes to government GHG regulations in New Zealand, Canada and Chile.
+There are ongoing reviews and potential changes to government GHG regulations in New Zealand, Canada, Chile and the United States.

-In New Zealand, an Emissions Trading Scheme ("ETS") imposes a carbon price on producers of fossil fuels, including natural gas, which is passed on to Methanex, increasing the cost of gas that Methanex purchases in New Zealand.
-However, as a trade exposed company, Methanex is entitled to a free allocation of emissions units to partially offset those increased costs.
+In New Zealand, an Emissions Trading Scheme imposes a carbon price on producers of fossil fuels, including natural gas, which is passed on to Methanex, increasing the cost of gas that Methanex purchases in New Zealand.
+However, as a trade-exposed company, Methanex is entitled to a free allocation of emissions units to partially offset those increased costs.
 The amount of free allocation emission units that Methanex is entitled to is expected to gradually decrease over time.
-We cannot predict the impact of future New Zealand government regulations and initiatives, related to climate change, which could have an adverse impact on our results of operations and financial condition.